FilipHasson/Medify/README.md

 ## Running The Program With DB Use
 In order to run the program and successfuly use the database there are a few quick changes that need to be made.

-First is setting the JDBC Path
+### Setttning the JDBC Path
 1. Open the file `src>main>java>com>best>superteam>config>Constants.java`
-2. Edit DB_PATH by replacing the '~'symbol with the path to your directory for example mine looks like:
+2. Edit DB_PATH by replacing the '~'symbol with the path to your directory for example mine looks like: `"C:/Users/filip/IdeaProjects/BestSuperTeam/database/bestsuperteam.db"`

-	`"C:/Users/filip/IdeaProjects/BestSuperTeam/database/bestsuperteam.db"`
+### Importing the sqlite library jar
 Second is importing the library for sqlite in IntelliJ
 1. Navigate to File > Project Structure
 2. On the side panel select Libraries